 The depot will be located in Hervanta.

-The Tramway Alliance is composed of the City of Tampere, VR Track Ltd, YIT Construction Services Ltd, Pöyry Finland Plc and, by means of a sub-alliance contract, Ratatek Ltd. During the development phase, the Tramway Alliance will prepare a detailed implementation plan of the tracks, street planning, stops and the depot.
-The plan’s aim is to find the best feasible solutions to support the construction decision.
-The tramway is planned in dialogue with residents, communities, businesses and property owners.
+The Tramway Alliance is composed of the City of Tampere, Tampere Tramway Ltd, VR Track Ltd, YIT Construction Services Ltd and Pöyry Finland Plc.
+During the development phase, the Tramway Alliance prepared a detailed implementation plan of the tracks, street planning, stops and the depot.
+The plan’s aim was to find the best feasible solutions to support the construction decision.
+The tramway was planned in dialogue with residents, communities, businesses and property owners.

-Tramway construction can commence in 2017.
-The adverse effects of the construction phase will be managed with the help of good planning and communications.
+Tramway construction started in 2017.
 The tramway construction is a long-term project that will result in a number of changes, given that the line will be running through a busy and functional city.
 Upon completion, it will become the city’s new arterial route.